 for over thirty years in solo and group exhibits, primarily at the Woodland

-Cultural Centre in Brantford, Ontario but also Banff, Alberta; Vancouver, B.C.;
+Cultural Centre in Brantford, Ontario as well as other renowned galleries and museums in Banff, Alberta; Vancouver, B.C.;

 Montreal, Quebec; Ottawa, Thunder Bay, Toronto, and London, Ontario; Santa Fe,